 Gifted and Talented Services

-The Wauwatosa School District believes that all students are unique, have the ability to learn and achieve, and need opportunities for optimal development.
-We believe that intelligence is dynamic and fluid and that educational systems should be responsive to students’ needs.
+The Wauwatosa School District believes all students are unique, have the ability to learn and achieve, and need opportunities for optimal development.
+We believe intelligence is dynamic and fluid and that educational systems should be responsive to students’ needs.

 Wisconsin State Statutes define gifted and talented students as, “Pupils enrolled in public schools who give evidence of high-performance capability in intellectual, creative, artistic, leadership, or specific academic areas and who need services or activities not ordinarily provided in a regular school program in order to fully develop such capabilities.” (from s.118.35(1), Wis.
 Stats.)